 - Core Strength: Horseback riding is an isometric exercise, which means it uses specific muscles to stay in certain positions, in this case, keeping balanced on the horse.
 Because of this, postural strength is crucial when riding, and the riders’ posture improves even in daily activities.

 - Muscle Tone and Flexibility: Along with the core muscles, the inner thighs and pelvic muscles get the biggest workout as riders position themselves.
 Riders often have to maintain a squatting position while they ride, constantly adjusting to the cadence of the horse.
 This exercise helps with good overall muscle tone and flexibility.

 - Stable Strength: Riding is not the only way this activity gives the body a workout.
 Working in a barn and taking care of a horse strengthens muscles and increases cardiovascular capacity.

 - Mental E

 xercise: There are so many mental benefits to horseback riding.
-Not only do you really learn about yourself as you experience time on a horse but it can also have a meditative effect because forthe time being, the only focus is on riding and staying on the horse.
-While horseback riding is a great exercise, there is a real benefit of the connection with the animal and the peace of mind that comes with every ride.
+Not only do you really learn about yourself as you experience time on a horse, but it can also have a meditative effect because, forthe time being, the only focus is on riding and staying on the horse.
+While horseback riding is great exercise, the real benefit is the connection with the animal and the peace of mind that comes with every ride.